The following websites provide further information about copyright.

 The Australian Copyright Council is a non-profit, member-based organisation whose objectives include assisting creators and other copyright owners to exercise their rights effectively.
 Their website contains useful information sheets on a range of topics for creators and users of copyright material.

 Copyright collecting societies

 Copyright collecting societies represent copyright owners and may be useful if you are a copyright owner, if you are trying to locate a copyright owner, or if you are trying to get permission or a licence to use a copyright work that is not covered by one of the University’s statutory licences.

 - Copyright Agency Ltd represents authors, publishers and journalists.
-It negotiates Statutory Licence Part VB for the copying of print materials by educational institutions and other organisations.
+It negotiates the Statutory Licence for the copying of print materials by educational institutions and other organisations.

-- Screenrights represents owners of copyright in films, scripts, music and sound recordings and negotiates Statutory Licence Part VA for the copying of radio and TV broadcasts by educational institutions.
+- Screenrights represents owners of copyright in films, scripts, music and sound recordings and negotiates the Statutory Licence for the copying of radio and TV broadcasts by educational institutions.